contentstack/contentstack-js-graphql-example/README.md

 ```

 ## step 8: Create an Apollo Client
 Create a single shared instance of 'Apollo-link' and point it at your GraphQL server.
-Add the ‘apollo-client’ and ‘apollo-memory’ parameters in ‘apollo-client’ instance.
 Under the HttpLink module instance, set the URL of GraphQL schema under the uri parameter and use fetch to fetch the data from graphql API.

 ```
 const cache = new InMemoryCache();